MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 - The LiveAnalyzer script downloads the troubleshooting package on the destination machine from: `https://mdatpclientanalyzer.blob.core.windows.net`.

-- If you cannot allow the machine to reach the above URL, then upload `MDEClientAnalyzerPreview.zip` file to the library before running the LiveAnalyzer script:
+- If you can't allow the machine to reach the above URL, then upload `MDEClientAnalyzerPreview.zip` file to the library before running the LiveAnalyzer script:

    ```console
    PutFile MDEClientAnalyzerPreview.zip -overwrite